RusBabakyan/RusBabakyan/README.md

 - I am studying for a master's degree in Robotics at the Mobile Robotics laboratory.

 - 🔭 I’m currently working on [crossformer](https://crossformer-model.github.io/) evaluation for navigation robotics tasks
-- 🌱 I’m currently learning multimodal Large Language Models for tobotics field (since i believe that it's future of the AI for robotics)
+- 🌱 I’m currently learning multimodal Large Language Models for robotics field (since i believe that it's future of the AI for robotics)

 ### List of my projects: